OmeRazaKhan/DataCamp-DS-Track/README.md

 Every project is written as a **Jupyter Notebook**.
 In order to render these notebooks, we can use [nbviewer](https://nbviewer.jupyter.org/), a simple way to share Jupyter Notebooks.

 ## To View Projects :eyes:
+Sometimes, GitHub can render the static HTML file into a lovely Jupyter notebook, but if that isn't the case, you can try the following:

 1. Please head to this [link](https://nbviewer.jupyter.org/github/OmeRazaKhan/DataCamp-DS-Track/tree/main/), which connects *nbviewer* with my GitHub account!
 2. Select a project, in this case, a *directory*, you want to explore!
 3. Click on the file ending in **.ipynb**, to open a *Jupyter Notebook* in **Python**